RotemAvitan/MiniatureMobs/README.md

 Rotem Avitan - RDev_

 # Tools
-https://mrgarretto.com/armorstand/ - used to design the mobs https://haselkern.com/Minecraft-ArmorStand/ - used to rotate and fix positions
+https://mrgarretto.com/armorstand/ - used to design the mobs.

+https://haselkern.com/Minecraft-ArmorStand/ - used to rotate and fix positions

 # Other resources from RDev_